bewillcott/flogging/guide/src/guide/formatters/step_1.md

 What is the goal, here.
 What are you trying to achieve?

-For our example, we will work towards creating a custom formatter for outputting a **csv** format.
+For our example, we will work towards creating a custom formatter for outputting a **csv** style format.

 ## How?